stenhaug/dssg_stanford/README.md

 Our ultimate goal is to create a psychologically warm, safe, and productive environment for learning.

 Please reach out to the technical mentors or faculty at any point in time.
-If you have a concern that you would like to submit anonymously, you can do so [here](https://docs.google.com/forms/d/e/1FAIpQLSfmiXSa1d4n_qEcD7jvVSpCY3LN4_tKHal6Lgi2zQ4eflMmWA/viewform) at any point during the program.
+If you have a concern that you would like to submit anonymously, you can do so via this  [google form](https://docs.google.com/forms/d/e/1FAIpQLSfmiXSa1d4n_qEcD7jvVSpCY3LN4_tKHal6Lgi2zQ4eflMmWA/viewform) at any point during the program.

 ### High-Risk Data
 Make sure to follow appropriate [practices](resources/high_risk_data.md) for working with high risk data.

 ### Organization and Links

-We have organized the materials for the summer on the group [GitLab](https://code.stanford.edu/dssg_stanford) and [Google Drive](https://drive.google.com/drive/u/3/folders/174A-mKJi0dqYN8NNDzNI1OE90bSEE4Ig).
+We have organized the materials for the summer on the group here and in [Google Drive](https://drive.google.com/drive/u/3/folders/174A-mKJi0dqYN8NNDzNI1OE90bSEE4Ig).
-GitLab contains code and the course site.
 We are using Google Drive primarily for Documentation and organizing shared files (e.g. powerpoints).

 Go to this [page](overview.md) for schedules and links to the training materials.

-The structure of the `dssg_stanford` GitLab repository is as follows:
+The structure of the `dssg_stanford` GitHub repository is as follows:
 ```
  |---- README.md            <--- main page
  |---- overview.md          <--- schedule of trainings and talks